Social Distancing Wedding

-“Everything is pushed back at least from like a wedding planner perspective a lot of my weddings are straight up cancelled from my end because a lot of them are going, just immediate family if they wanted to keep their date and then to be decided if they want to have a larger reception later,” A Memorable Event of Iowa President and Owner Jillian Stallman said.
+“Everything is pushed back at least from like a wedding planner perspective a lot of my weddings are straight-up canceled from my end because a lot of them are going, just immediate family if they wanted to keep their date and then to be decided if they want to have a larger reception later,” A Memorable Event of Iowa President and Owner Jillian Stallman said.

 That’s the case for future newlyweds Ashley Armantrout and Luke Draisley who are continuing with their wedding this Saturday.